fgm/filog/README.md

       database instance (or the minimongo on the client).
     - `NullSender`: ignore the message.
     - `SyslogSender`: send the event to syslog (server) or ignore it (client).
+    - `TeeSender`: send the event to all sender instances passed to its constructor as an array.
+Useful to send logs to multiple destinations.
   - instantiate a sending "strategy": instance of a class derived from `StrategyBase`.
 There are able to decide, based on an event, where it should be sent by available senders.
 They may also modify the logger